ZEENNPAII/Attendance-PISONET/README.md

-# Daily Redeem Attendance System
+# LCP PISO NET Attendance System

 A gamified attendance system built with Next.js, TypeScript, and TailwindCSS.
 Players can check in daily, earn rewards, and compete on leaderboards.